 Sign In Forgot Password

-THE HISTORY OF MAGEN DAVID SEPHARDIC CONGREGATION
+A HISTORY OF MAGEN DAVID SEPHARDIC CONGREGATION

 The first Sephardic Jews appeared in the Washington DC area around 1924.
 Most were from Turkey and Greece.
 Moroccan Jews began to arrive in the early 40's, followed by others from Egypt, Iraq, Iran, Lebanon, Syria, Tunisia, Algeria, and Libya.
 Gradually they came together to build the foundation of what would become Magen David Sephardic Congregation.